-Buffalo School Superintendent Pamela Brown said this afternoon that she is ready to leave her post.
+Buffalo School Superintendent Pamela Brown said Friday that she is ready to leave her post.

 “Due to the recent, persistent and baseless allegations about my suitability for the position of superintendent of the Buffalo Public Schools, after much thought, I have determined that it is in the best interest of the children of this district, the community and myself that I attempt to reach an amicable agreement with the School Board for my departure,” Brown said.

-At a hastily called media briefing, she defended her record as leader of the struggling 34,000-student district by saying her educational background and professional experience “are well documented.”
+At a hastily called media briefing, Brown defended her record as leader of the 34,000-student school district by saying her educational background and professional experience “are well documented.”

 “I am extremely proud of everything my team has accomplished on behalf of all of our students, working closely with our stakeholders,” she said, her voice quavering with emotion.